aja-video/colorbox-demos/python/api/docs/DefaultApi.md

-Request a save of the current dynamic lut state
+Request a save of the current dynamic lut state. **Note:** This API call should be used sparingly as it writes a file to flash which has a finite number of write cycles.

 ### Example